memflow/memflow-qemu/README.md

-# memflow-qemu-procfs
+# memflow-qemu

-The qemu-procfs connector implements a memflow plugin interface for Qemu on top of the Process Filesystem on Linux.
+The qemu connector implements a memflow plugin interface for Qemu on top of the Process Filesystem on Linux.

 ## Compilation

 ### Installing the library

-The `./install.sh` script will just compile and install the plugin.
-The connector will be installed to `~/.local/lib/memflow` by default.
-Additionally the `--system` flag can be specified which will install the connector in `/usr/lib/memflow` as well.

-### Building the stand-alone connector for dynamic loading
+The recommended way to install memflow connectors is using [memflowup](https://github.com/memflow/memflowup#memflow-setup-tool).

+### Development builds

-To compile a dynamic library for use with the connector inventory use the following command:
+To compile the connector as dynamic library to be used with the memflow plugin system use the following command:

 ```
 cargo build --release --all-features
 ```

+The plugin can then be found in the `target/release/` directory and has to be copied to one of [memflows default search paths](https://github.com/memflow/memflow/blob/main/memflow/src/plugins/mod.rs#L379).

-### Using the crate in a rust project
+### Linking the crate statically in a rust project

 To use the connector in a rust project just include it in your Cargo.toml

 ```
-memflow-qemu-procfs = "0.1"
+memflow-qemu = "^0.2.0-beta"
 ```

-Make sure to not enable the `inventory` feature when importing multiple connectors in a rust project without using the memflow connector inventory.
-This might cause duplicated exports being generated in your project.

 ## Arguments

 The following arguments can be used when loading the connector:

-- `name` - the name of the virtual machine (default argument, optional)
+- `name` - the name of the qemu virtual machine (default argument, optional)
+- `map_base` - overrides the default VM memory base (optional)
+- `map_size` - overrides the default VM memory size (optional)

 ## Permissions